HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/usage.md

 This section provides a comprehensive guide on how to interact with IQ, manage active conversation sessions, and handle system alerts within HCL Digital Experience (DX).

+For MCP backend endpoint behavior, security guidance, and diagnostics, refer to [MCP Server for IQ](./mcp/index.md).

 ## Interface components

 Regardless of the active display mode, the interface contains the following core components as mapped in this overview: